awesome-workshop/docker-singularity-hats/_episodes/12-unpacked.md

 and whenever you build an image with a new tag it will be synchronised to `/cvmfs/unpacked.cern.ch`.

+> ## Image removal
+> There is currently no automated ability to remove images from CVMFS.
+If you would like your image to be permanently removed, contact the developers or open a GitLab issue.
+>
+{: .callout}

 ## Running Singularity using the `unpacked.cern.ch` area

 Running Singularity using the `unpacked.cern.ch` area is done using the